 Rabbi Charles Eliezer Hillel Kauvar (1879-1971) was a Denver-based rabbi who was instrumental in founding and sustaining many Jewish Denver organizations, including the Intermountain Jewish News.
 He was Colorado's second rabbi to hold a university chair, and served as president of the United Synagogue of America.

-Overview The Beth HaMedrosh Hagodol Confirmation Class of 1911, thirteen young women and six young men, sit or stand around Rabbi Charles E. H. Kauvar.
+The Beth HaMedrosh Hagodol Confirmation Class of 1911, thirteen young women and six young men, sit or stand around Rabbi Charles E. H. Kauvar.
 Another man stands behind Rabbi Kauvar.
-The girls all wear white dresses and big white boys and the boys are all in suits.
+The girls all wear white dresses and big white bows and the boys are all in suits.